anderpups/cmes_pi_builder/README.md

      ```bash
      ansible-playbook --inventory [pi ip address], --user pi --ask-pass --ask-become-pass step1.yml
      ```
-6. Check the IP address of the pi.
+6. Check the IP address of the pi to ensure it hasn't changed.
 Run `step2.yml` with the below command using the current IP.

+     For English:
      ```bash
      ansible-playbook --inventory [pi ip address], --user pi --ask-pass --ask-become-pass step2.yml
+     ```
+     For Spanish:
+     ```bash
+     ansible-playbook --extra-vars language=spanish --inventory [pi ip address], --user pi --ask-pass --ask-become-pass step2.yml
      ```
 7. Copy the ssh public key to the bridgevm.
 SSH to pi and run the below command.
 The password for the bridgevm should be supplied.
      ```bash